Graduate Studies in Physics & Astronomy: Frequently Asked Questions

 semester, but will be charged a late fee of $30.

-Graduate students may add classes through day 15 of classes.
+Graduate students may add or register for classes through day 15 of classes.

 Graduate students may drop classes through day ten of classes without incurring a tuition liability